Abstract:

 Method We sampled soil from paddies during the rice growth season at the site of the Qingtian rice-fish co-culture system, a globally important agricultural cultural heritage.
 Using high-throughput sequencing technology, we compared the structure and function of soil bacterial and archaeal communities between RF and RM.

-Conclusion In Qingtian, the traditional rice-fish co-culture system increased the α-diversity of soil microbial communities, global microbial interactions, and the complexity of microbial networks.
-However, traditional RF simplified the relationships between different microbial functional groups involved in methane and nitrogen cycling.
-Our findings provide a basis for further research on the microbial ecological processes in rice-aquatic animal co-culture systems.
+Conclusion In Qingtian, the traditional rice-fish co-culture system increases the α-diversity of soil microbial communities, global microbial interactions, and the complexity of microbial networks.
+However, traditional RF weakens the relationships between different microbial functional groups involved in methane and nitrogen cycling.
+These findings provide a basis for further research on the microbial ecological processes in rice-aquatic animal co-culture systems.